CHTC/chtc-website-source/gpu-jobs.md

 ## 2. Use the `gzk` Servers

+These are servers with normal CHTC policies, but are running an older version of Linux; therefore, they are only a good fit for jobs where the software is compatible with an older version of Linux **and** the data needed to run jobs is smaller than a few GB.

-The default operating system for jobs in CHTC is now CentOS 7. **If you want to use the `gzk-*` GPU nodes shown above, you'll need to specifically request the use of Scientific Linux 6 as an operating system.** There is an example of how to do this in our [Operating System guide](/os-transition.shtml).
+The default operating system for jobs in CHTC is now CentOS 7. **If you want to use the `gzk-*` servers, you'll need to specifically request the use of Scientific Linux 6 as an operating system.** There is an example of how to do this in our [Operating System guide](/os-transition.shtml).